-Zombie knives: New rules to make big difference - PM
+Zombie knives: New rules to make big difference, says Rishi Sunak

 "Yet even now they are still failing to close the loopholes that mean they can still be sold online."

-The National Police Chiefs' Council welcomed the proposals, saying they would offer "robust measures" to tackle knife crime "when used appropriately".
+The National Police Chiefs' Council said the plans would offer "robust measures" to tackle knife crime "when used appropriately".

 There were 282 homicides in England and Wales using a knife or sharp instrument in the year ending March 2022 - the highest annual total since records began in 1946, according to the Home Office.